Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Problem Statement

 \section{Problem Statement}

-We consider the problem of learning a cross-modal representation between vision and tactile data that can be applied to different robot visuo-tactile perception tasks on deformable surfaces without fine-tuning.
-Given a robot with a tactile sensor and RGB camera attached to its end effector and a set of deformable surfaces, the goal is to output a function $f: O_\mathrm{vis} \times O_\mathrm{tac} \rightarrow \mathcal{Z}$ where $O_\mathrm{vis} = \mathbb{R}^{H\times W}$ and $O_\mathrm{tac} = \mathbb{R}^{H\times W \times 3}$ are the input spaces of grayscale visual images and tactile images respectively, and $\mathcal{Z}$ is an arbitrary output representation space.
-We make the following assumptions:
+We consider the problem of learning a cross-modal representation between vision and tactile data that can be used for localizing and tracking garment features without fine-tuning.
+We define \textit{deformable surfaces} as 2.5-dimensional environments of area up to $50$cm$\times$$50$cm and height up to \SI{1}cm consisting of layers of textured deformable objects.
+These deformable layers can include \textit{garment features} with varying textures like edges, corners, seams and embedded rigid objects like buttons, zippers, and rivets.
+Figure~\ref{fig:data_col} provides an example of a deformable surface environment.
+Given a robot with a tactile sensor and RGB camera rigidly attached to each other and to a robot end effector and a set of deformable surfaces, the goal is to output a function $f: O_\mathrm{vis} \times O_\mathrm{tac} \rightarrow \mathcal{Z}$ where $O_\mathrm{vis} = \mathbb{R}^{H\times W}$ and $O_\mathrm{tac} = \mathbb{R}^{H\times W \times 3}$ are the input spaces of grayscale visual images and tactile images respectively, and $\mathcal{Z}$ is an output representation space of much lower dimension than inputs.